amirkdv/biseqt/docs/README.rst

 |Documentation Status|

-``align.py`` is a library of sequence alignment algorithms in python and
-C. To get started:
+``align.py`` is a library of sequence alignment and gragment assembly algorithms in python and C. To get started:

 .. code:: sh